QuickPermissions/QuickPermissions/README.md

-On, above methods, there is an additional method callback, if you want to handle something when the when asking permission flow is completed and some permissions are still missing.
+On, above methods, there is an additional method callback, if you want to handle something when asking permission flow is complete and some permissions are still missing.
 With permissions still not being granted, the original method can not be called.
 So you want to show users a message or do something to tell them that this functionality will not work or like that, you can do so with `@OnPermissionsDenied` annotation.

 For example,